 Defining our material sustainability issues

 A sustainability issue is material to HUL if it meets two conditions.
 Firstly, if it is considered a principal risk or an element of a principal risk, which could impact our business or performance.
-And secondly, if it is deemed to be important to our key stakeholders, including: our people, consumers, customers (retailers), suppliers & business partners, planet & society (citizens, NGOs, governments) and our employees.
+And secondly, if it is deemed important to our key stakeholders, including: consumers, customers (including retailers), suppliers & business partners, planet & society (including citizens, NGOs, governments), shareholders and our employees.